 Are you caring for a loved one at home?
 Could you use a break?
 Inquire about “The Club” on Tuesday and Thursday.
 It may be just the relief that you need.
 This program is funded in part by the MetroWest Health Foundation.
 Call the Center for more information at 508-359-3665.

-Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesdays from 9:00 am to 12 noon through December 10.
+Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesday, February 4.
 Call for an appointment.

 IMPORTANT NOTICE: Our SHINE volunteer will continue to meet the needs of Medfield seniors seeking counsel on their Medicare healthcare concerns, however, this free counseling is available for Medfield residents only.

-Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesdays through Dec.
-10 from 9am-12 noon for Medfield residents only and appointments are required.
+Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesday, February 4 from 9am-12 noon for Medfield residents only and appointments are required.

 Selectman Office Hours – Meet with Selectman Pete Peterson the first Friday of the month from 9-10am.